Klipper3d/klipper/docs/Example_Configs.md

    example config files for printers, kits, and boards that have mainstream popularity (eg, there should be at least a 100 of them in active use).
+5. Only specify those devices present on the given printer or board.
+   Do not specify settings specific to your particular setup.
    1. For `generic` config files, only those devices on the mainboard should be described.
 For example, it would not make sense to add a display config section to a "generic" config as there is no